krish8778/Student_Management_Application/README.md

 1. Clone the repository
 2. Open in IntelliJ / Eclipse
 3. Create database student_db in MySQL
+4. Update the 'application.properties' file
-4. Run StudentManagementApplication
+5. Run StudentManagementApplication
-5. Test APIs using Swagger or Postman
+6. Test APIs using Swagger or Postman

 ---